SEPP 72(t) in Early Retirement

 Why not do a 5-year Roth Conversion Ladder?

 A Roth Conversions Ladder, on the other hand, is a way around the 10% penalty on IRA withdrawals before 59.5 years of age.
-Here, you convert the money you need in 5 years to a Roth, pay the taxes, and then plan to spend the money if five years.
+Here, you convert the money you need in 5 years to a Roth, pay the taxes, and then plan to spend the money in five years.
 The five years comes from one of the “5-Year Roth Rules,” specifically the one devoted to the seasoning of the Roth.
-This rule is actually intended to prevent the “workaround” of converting money to a Roth and then taking that money out penalty-free.
+This rule is intended to prevent the “workaround” of converting money to a Roth and then taking that money out penalty-free.
 There is a 10% penalty on Roth conversions that are not five years old until you are 59.5.

 Posted in Financial Independence and tagged , .